ethanwang314159/esolang-learning/brainf/python interpreter/calc/PLAN.md

 also how am i gonna do negative numbers!!!

 okay so I've decided that it's gonna be two digit number inputs only and ill deal with negative numbers later

+## PROGRESS:
+- 2 digit number addition

+## Doing next (aka when im procrastinating daydream):
+- two digit subtraction
+- one digit multiplication
+- advanced chr and ord for inputs and outputs - separate function for that for x inputs